turris-cz/user-docs/docs/geek/testing.md

 ### HBK - _Here Be Kittens_

-Automatic builds the next fixup (1.0.X) release will be based on.
+Automatic builds the next fixup (e.g. 5.1.8) release will be based on.
 Combines the latest stable OpenWRT and stable Turris features.

 Suitable for people interested in testing future fixes and not minding occasional